hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintB/us004/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* The system should not allow the creation of a request if the owner of the request is not logged in the system.
+* The system should not allow the creation of a request if the client of the request is not logged in the system.